bfi-prog-notes/bfi-prog-notes.github.io/_posts/20222-05-27-east-palace-west-palace.md

 _Because it’s the first ‘gay film’ from China, it will be met with a great weight of expectation, especially from gay audiences.
 Does that worry you?_

 I’ve thought a lot about that.
 To me, the best thing is to make the film as honestly as I can, to be true to what I’ve seen and what I’ve felt most deeply myself.
-If I’m genuinely honest in the film, audiences should be able to understand whether they’re gay or not.
+If I’m genuinely honest in the film, audiences should be able to understand whether they’re gay or not.<br>
 **Zhang Yuan talking to Tony Rayns, _Sight & Sound_, July 1996**<br>

 **EAST PALACE, WEST PALACE (DONG GONG XI GONG)**